 It is a known fact that most of the world stocks move in tandem with the market direction.
 If the market is sharply up, even the weakest stocks have positive movements (the value investors step up).

 If the market is sharply down, even the strongest stocks and leaders intend to the dropdown.

 In my post about the stock rating problem, I have shown that the stock analysts are wrong in most of the cases for one simple reason (not counting their poor prediction skills or the lack of information): all of them are talking about EXPECTED EARNING in the FUTURE.
 As you know, prediction is a silly job.
 How do they know what will happen in the future?

 They guess based on what the company's management that they evaluate had decided to say during a conference call.
 They guess based on a bunch of crunched numbers, graphs, charts, past data, etc. taken from the SEC forms and other publications.
 No matter what they have collected in their computers, after all, their stock rating is a pure guess.

-Recently, a friend of mine have been talking to the CEO of one of the companies that is listed on the stock market (I have promised not to disclose the name of the stock).
-What the CEO has revealed after few beers just have proved my suspicion.
+Recently, a friend of mine has been talking to the CEO of one of the companies that are listed on the stock market (I have promised not to disclose the name of the stock).
+What the CEO has revealed after a few beers just have proved my suspicion.

 It is up to you to reveal it or not.
 Knowing that the negative news may affect the stock price and your compensation or bonus, the news could be suppressed in a hope that the problem will be solved within the next quarter.